catubc/sta_maps/README.md

 ###**Matlab Code**

-Alternative Matlab code with additional examples is also available here: [Matlab code and source data] (https://www.dropbox.com/home/nmpaper/Figure%201-source%20data%201).
+Alternative Matlab code with additional examples (and source data for Figure 1 from above reference publication) is also available here: [Matlab code and source data] (https://www.dropbox.com/home/nmpaper/Figure%201-source%20data%201).